Pitbull terriers of all kinds are as wrapped in love and fame as they are infamy and fear – and the same is true of the Red Nose Pitbulls too.

 Male Red Nose Pitbull dogs tend to be a little larger than females.

-These dogs weigh between 30 to 50 pounds, and their feel pretty robust and stocky thanks to some well-developed musculature.
+These dogs weigh between 30 to 50 pounds and they feel pretty robust and stocky thanks to some well-developed musculature.

 What is the life expectancy of the Red Nose Pitbull?